- Winchester Public Schools

 Christianity

-- Holy Week, March 24 – March 20, brings special responsibilities for some students, making it impossible for them to complete major assignments or to participate in evening activities or overnight trips.
-Schools having Christian students will want to avoid scheduling major events on Ash Wednesday evening, Good Friday (March 29), or on Easter Sunday (March 31).
+*Holy Week - beginning on Palm Sunday, it is the week preceding Easter.
+Holy week brings special responsibilities for some students, making it impossible for them to complete major assignments or to participate in evening activities or overnight trips.
+Schools will want to avoid scheduling major events.

 -